 How to serve kalamarakia tiganita

-On the Greek tables kalamarakia are always paired with crispy fries, tzatziki, a peasant salad, fried eggplant and zucchini, fava dip and shrimp saganaki.
-Other dishes to consider are our delicious cauliflower broccoli salad, baked feta and cod fish cakes.
+On the Greek tables, kalamarakia are always paired with crispy fries, tzatziki, a peasant salad, fried eggplant and zucchini, fava dip and shrimp saganaki.
+Other dishes to consider are our delicious cauliflower broccoli salad, Greek roasted feta dip and cod fish cakes.

 You may also like